MY-ALL-JAVASCRIPT/angular_old/learning.md

 -----------------------------------------------------------------------------------------
 why angular ..??
-    we need a page synchronisation on a event basis, we can't write document.getElementById("#idName") every time
+    we need a page synchronisation on a event basis, with database we can't write document.getElementById("#idName") every time
     we need a solution, that helps us manpulating the dom element efficienty... so ANGULR :)